eonadler/eonadler.github.io/media.markdown

 ## News

-My work has been highlighted in a number of press releases, including:
+My work has been highlighted in a number of press releases and articles, including:

+* **[Space.com](https://www.space.com/astronomy/galaxies/dark-subhaloes-may-explain-why-galaxies-seem-to-form-pre-determined-shapes)**: *'Dark subhaloes' may explain why galaxies seem to form pre-determined shapes* (4/20/2026);

 * **[Astronomy Magazine](https://www.astronomy.com/science/how-weird-is-the-milky-way/)**: *How Weird is the Milky Way?* (7/1/2025);